liux2/liux2.github.io/_posts/2017-02-15-Personal-Information-on-Google.md

 ![Status of Android users](/img/status.PNG)

 Most of the people would connect their credit card to their Google Play, so that they could purchase apps on their smart phone easily.
+However, there might be potential safety problems of linking your card to Google product.
+One of the ways that hackers use to get your card information is by publishing malwares.
+Sometimes, you might received strange emails in your Gmail box which contain some virus or strange links.
+Once you opened the email or clicked the link, your card information along with other personal information would be compromised.
+There also might be a huge chance that the virus or malware would be hide in some webpages.

 Issues and examples:
 1. Linked credit card
 2. Personal info could be used in scam
 3. back door for Gov. (Snowdon)

-Conclusion

 References:

 "Operating system market share."
 Operating system market share.
+N.p., n.d.
+Web.
+20 Feb.
+2017.

+"Krebs on Security."
+Krebs on Security RSS.
 N.p., n.d.
 Web.
 20 Feb.
 2017.

 <a title="Santiago" href="https://flickr.com/photos/katylevinson/6866188762">Santiago</a> flickr photo by <a href="https://flickr.com/people/katylevinson">Katy Levinson</a> shared under a <a href="https://creativecommons.org/licenses/by-sa/2.0/">Creative Commons (BY-SA) license</a>